What will the apprentice be doing?

 Procurement and Tender

-- Helping senior surveyors create and planning procurement and tender route which are bespoke to the projects.
+- Helping senior surveyors create and planning procurement and tender routes which are bespoke to the projects.
 Receiving and managing tender information; including drawings and specifications

 - Assisting senior surveyors in analysing tender returns (initial contractor submissions) including preparing recommendations for clients